Skip to content

 • Display: the user can read the information provided by the BikeComputer program on an LCD screen.

-In this codelab and the following ones, we will study different ways of implementing this BikeComputer program.
-We will analyze the advantages and disadvantages of the different implementations.
-Some important performance indicators of the different implementations will be studied such as the reset response time, e.g. the delay between the user pressing the reset button and the LCD to show reset values on screen.
+In this and the following codelabs, we will study different ways of implementing the BikeComputer program.
+We will analyse the advantages and disadvantages of these implementations.
+We will study some important performance indicators, such as the reset response time — the delay between the user pressing the reset button and the LCD showing the reset values on screen.

 What you’ll build